nccshecodes/react-graphql/readme.md

 #### MongoDB Atlas

-Hosted service witha free tier providing useful reporting and analytics as well as the database itself.
+Hosted service with a free tier providing useful reporting and analytics as well as the database itself.

 - create organisation
 - create database (project)